-The Company's challenge is to integrate its economic activities with environmental integrity, social concerns and effective governance; the four pillars of sustainable mining.
+The Company's challenge is to integrate its economic activities with environmental integrity, social concerns and effective governance; the pillars of sustainable mining.

-With respect to environmental stewardship, the Company will continue to seek a thorough understanding of the potential interactions between mining activities and the environment.
-The Company will seek ways to protect or enhance the environment while maximizing sustainable development opportunities.
+With respect to environmental stewardship, the Company continues to seek a thorough understanding of the potential interactions between mining activities and the environment, and look to protect the environment while maximizing sustainable development opportunities.